mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 As mentioned above, we cannot make any assumptions about the order or multiplicity of the user commands.
 We use a simple Python dictionary to store the specified settings.
-In fact the dictionary maps from enum-like classes, defined in *settings_tags.py* to a list of settings.
+In fact, the dictionary maps from enum-like classes, defined in *settings_tags.py* to a list of settings.
 The settings can be simple values, lists, dictionaries or *named_tuples* defined in *settings_tags.py*.